yuandongzhong/macos-defaults/feedback-assistant/Autogather/readme.md

 ## Autogather

-> Choose whether to autogather large files when submitting a feedback report.<br> Can result in a slow Mac and important upload metrics.
+> Choose whether to autogather large files when submitting a feedback report.

+Can result in a slow Mac and important upload metrics.

 - **Tested on macOS**:
   * Big Sur